UPDATE: WE’RE OPENING FOR THE 2024 SEASON ON SATURDAY, MAY 18th!

 The GLQO maintains the boat wash, trains and hires summer help to assist boaters with cleaning and provides information on the need to control invasive species in lakes.

 Over 3,500 boats are launched from Prairieville Township Park into Gull Lake each year.
-Data collected by the GLQO over the past 5 years at the boat wash revealed that boats coming into Gull Lake from this site have been used on over 125 lakes.
+Data collected by the GLQO over the past seven years at the boat wash revealed that boats coming into Gull Lake from this site have been used on over 125 lakes.

 Aquatic Invasive Species (AIS) are a major threat to inland lakes because they interfere with boating, fishing, swimming and other activities on the lake and their control in the Great Lake region can cost more than $200 million per year.
 Research has shown that up to 98% of AIS can be cleaned off boats and trailers by proper boat washing, including emptying the bilge.